 Louis I. Kahn, Talks with Students, 1969

-Architecture and filmmaking are exercises of imagination, though grounded in reality.
+Architecture and film are exercises of imagination, though they are also governed by practical considerations of media and technique.
 They are not for the risk-averse.
 Pedagogically, they tend to be coached more than taught, but the aspiring artist also benefits from a broader and increasingly sophisticated knowledge of what others have done and how they’ve gone about it.
-As a practical matter, the making of “that which is not there” involves a partially “do-it-yourself” mode of conservatory-like, assisted exploration and practice that takes place in design studio or on location, soundstages, and in editing suites.
-This creative semi-freedom is only part of the process by which artists develop their talent; it also entails self-criticism and diplomatic but pointed criticism by others in order to shape, reshape, edit or refine a building design or film.
+The making of “that which is not there” involves a partially do-it-yourself mode of conservatory-like assisted exploration and practice that takes place in design studios, on location, on soundstages, or in editing rooms.
+This creative semi-freedom is only part of the process by which artists develop their talent; it also entails self-criticism and diplomatic but pointed criticism by others in order to shape, reshape, edit or refine a design or film.

 These studios presuppose no prior experience in the study of either architecture or filmmaking, just a willingness to try something new the way it’s taught in college (which may also come as a revelation even if you’ve already gotten a taste of it in high school).
 Finding your groove may be a bit frustrating at times, but mistakes are something even the best architects and directors inevitably make from time to time – and learn from too.
-With this in mind, we focus on process and learning outcomes rather than the illusory gratification of overachieving final products; our approach is that of an age-appropriate starting rather than finishing school.
-You may or may not find you have talent really worth cultivating, but even if you don’t, the not-so-random style points you pick up along the way through lectures, films and field trips will help you appreciate buildings or movies in new and unexpected ways.
+With this in mind, we focus on process and learning outcomes rather than superficially sophisticated final products.
+You may or may not find you have talent really worth cultivating in a particular field, but even if you don’t, the not-so-random style points you pick up along the way through desk crits, juries, lectures, production and editing days, and field trips will help you appreciate buildings or movies in new and unexpected ways.

 Reading like writing improves with practice.
-Our literature courses are taught from both a scholarly and writerly point of view, combining the what with the how of things.
-We’ll help you learn to read between the lines while introducing you to authors who don’t always – or even usually – find their way onto high school reading lists.
-You’ll also consider what other people have said about what you’re reading, while developing critical perspectives of your own.
+Our literature/film studies programs in fiction and nonfiction/journalism are taught from both a critical and writerly point of view, considering the what and also the how of things.
+We’ll help you learn to read between the lines while introducing you to authors who seldom find their way onto high school reading lists.
+The same goes for the films you’ll watch, both imagined and true, which are watched as closely as the stories are read, from the standpoint of content and construction.
+You’ll also consider what other people have said about what you’re reading and writing, while developing critical perspectives of your own.

-Most mornings are spent around a seminar table, with mixed media enhancements to make connections to the readings via video, radio, filmclips, and music downloads.
+Mornings are typically spent around a seminar table, with mixed media enhancements to make connections to the readings via video, radio, film clips, and music downloads.
 Afternoons are reserved for an eclectic assortment of films that relate to and extend the sense of what transpires in the morning and which, like the readings, may be destined to stay with you for some time to come.

 Wonderworks gives no grades and awards no high school or college credit.
 But if you take the time and make the effort, you’ll not only add to your knowledge and skills, you’ll also have the opportunity to impress some very perceptive teachers who might later be disposed, as individuals, to serve as supplementary recommenders when you apply to college.
 In the meantime, they can help informally to demystify the process of applying to college in general.
-In most cases, you’ll also have the opportunity to develop writing samples or other examples of your work to add to portfolios and maybe even a wellcrafted personal statement to help put your best foot forward – though none of these is a substitute for good grades and challenging courses on your high school transcript and the test scores to back them up.
+In most cases, you’ll also have the opportunity to develop critical and creative materials to add to portfolios.
+If you participate in the College Essay Workshop as a rising senior, you will also develop several drafts of an essay keyed to one of the current Common Application prompts.